dougalcorn/occasionalbackpacker/app/posts/2014-04-08-diy-myog-hammock.md

 Hennessy is more of a tent that's hanging above the ground.
 When you're in it you're somewhat isolated from the outside around you.

-I'm wanting to hand indoors.
+I'm wanting to hang indoors.
 I think the large, tent-like structure of the Hennessy is quite off-putting to my wife.
 So, I've been looking at getting another hammock without an integrated bug net or attached tarp.
 There are lots of options for commercial hammocks: